 Canada does not require a microchip or tattoo identification for pet cats.
 If travelling to Canada by plane, pet owners should check with their airline as many airlines will require additional documentation and travel restrictions for cats.

 If a cat is not domestic, it will be subject to a different set of requirements.
 Non-domestic cat owners should consult the CFIA Automated Import Reference System (AIRS) to determine import requirements.

-For those families wishing to travel with other pets, the CFIA has specific requirements for all types of pet imports!
-Take a look at the list below and consult the CFIA’s resources to determine the requirements for your pets.
+For those families wishing to travel with other pets, the CFIA has specific requirements for all types of pet imports.
+To learn more about the requirements for your pet, consult the CFIA’s resource here.

 To find out more about your own pathways for immigration to Canada, simply complete one of Canadim’s free online assessments and one of our legal representatives will contact you to discuss your immigration options.